Emzilla-01/psychic-rotary-phone/README.md

 # psychic-rotary-phone
 Work sample in 45m call with introductions & questions:

-Interviewer seemed to suggest early to make it all quick answers.
+Interviewer seemed to suggest early to make all answers quick.

 - Brief intro yourself
+    7y dev, ops, data ops oriented career.
 - What are you looking for in your next job?
+    Place where I can share value by my experience and also grow my exp & skills.
+- What is a good working environment?
+    I emphasized collaboration, openness, knowledge sharing & interviewer seemed to approve the behavioral.
 - What is your fav DB?
+    Mongo, SQL, mentioned big data storage (hive block storage) vs compute (spark presto)
 - What motivates you at work?
+    Making impact and being the one to deliver solution.

 Coding tests expectations:
 **NO CHATGPT, CoPilot, etc AI assisted tools.🚫